josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 ## How do I restrict service scope to a module?

-When a module is loaded at application launch, its `@NgModule.providers` have *application-wide scope*; that is, they are available for injection throughout the application.
+When a module is loaded at application launch, the associated `@NgModule.providers` have *application-wide scope*; that is, they are available for injection throughout the application.

 Imported providers are easily replaced by providers from another imported NgModule.
 Such replacement might be by design.
 It could be unintentional and have adverse consequences.

-As a general rule, import modules with providers *exactly once*, preferably in the application's *root module*.
+As a general rule, import modules with providers *exactly once*, preferably in the *root module* of the application.
-That's also usually the best place to configure, wrap, and override them.
+That is also usually the best place to configure, wrap, and override them.

 Suppose a module requires a customized `HttpBackend` that adds a special header for all Http requests.
-If another module elsewhere in the application also customizes `HttpBackend` or merely imports the `HttpClientModule`, it could override this module's `HttpBackend` provider, losing the special header.
+If another module elsewhere in the application also customizes `HttpBackend` or merely imports the `HttpClientModule`, it could override the `HttpBackend` provider of this module, losing the special header.
 The server will reject http requests from this module.

 To avoid this problem, import the `HttpClientModule` only in the `AppModule`, the application *root module*.

-If you must guard against this kind of "provider corruption", *don't rely on a launch-time module's `providers`*.
+If you must guard against this kind of "provider corruption", *do not rely on the `providers` of a launch-time module*.

 Load the module lazily if you can.
-Angular gives a [lazy-loaded module](guide/ngmodule-faq#q-lazy-loaded-module-provider-visibility) its own child injector.
+Angular gives a [lazy-loaded module](guide/ngmodule-faq#q-lazy-loaded-module-provider-visibility) an associated child injector.
-The module's providers are visible only within the component tree created with this injector.
+The providers of the module are visible only within the component tree created with this injector.

 If you must load the module eagerly, when the application starts, *provide the service in a component instead.*

 Continuing with the same example, suppose the components of a module truly require a private, custom `HttpBackend`.

-Create a "top component" that acts as the root for all of the module's components.
+Create a "top component" that acts as the root for all of the components of the module.
-Add the custom `HttpBackend` provider to the top component's `providers` list rather than the module's `providers`.
+Add the custom `HttpBackend` provider to the `providers` list of the top component rather than the `providers` of the module.
-Recall that Angular creates a child injector for each component instance and populates the injector with the component's own providers.
+Recall that Angular creates a child injector for each component instance and populates the injector with the providers of the component.

 When a child of this component asks for the `HttpBackend` service, Angular provides the local `HttpBackend` service, not the version provided in the application root injector.
 Child components make proper HTTP requests no matter what other modules do to `HttpBackend`.

-Be sure to create module components as children of this module's top component.
+Be sure to create module components as children of the top component of this module.

-You can embed the child components in the top component's template.
+You can embed the child components in the template of the top component.
 Alternatively, make the top component a routing host by giving it a `<router-outlet>`.
 Define child routes and let the router load module components into that outlet.